If you’re looking for somewhere to see turtles in Pensacola then you’re in the right place.

 Around 45 days later, the eggs hatch and the baby turtles make their first ever run towards the ocean.

-Florida is actually the best place in the US to see turtles.
-In fact, about 90% of all sea turtle nesting in the US takes place in Florida so you have a great chance of seeing turtles here.
+About 90% of all sea turtle nesting in the US takes place in Florida so you have a great chance of seeing turtles here.

 1. Pensacola Beach

-The best place to see turtles in Pensacola is on Pensacola Beach which sits on Santa Rosa Island.
+Based on my own experience, I’d say the best place to see turtles in Pensacola is on Pensacola Beach which sits on Santa Rosa Island.

 Every spring, female sea turtles arrive on the sand of Pensacola Beach at night and lay their eggs.